 Many residents face interconnected challenges that cannot be effectively responded to by single service silos.
 Since 2013 we have made good progress in promoting the means and benefits of service coordination.
 Our next step is improving service integration, which is difficult when the legislative, financial, information-sharing and support planning frameworks don't yet match our aspirations.
 We are applying the principles of public service transformation to our partnerships to change culture, behaviours and expectations; making understanding the context we're working in, cooperation and prevention the norm, and crisis the exception.
-We have been supported by the Ministry for Housing, Communities and Local Government to develop Newcastle's Homelessness Prevention Trailblazer programme to enhance our infrastructure support to those at risk due to their social, financial, health and migration / asylum circumstances.
-We are helping residents and services to transform to a system where they can do more because we have less resources, and aspire for this to be:
+We were supported by the Ministry for Housing, Communities and Local Government to develop Newcastle's Homelessness Prevention Trailblazer programme to enhance our infrastructure support to those at risk due to their social, financial, health and migration / asylum circumstances.
+We are helping residents and services to transition to the changing context and aspire for this to be:

-- Practical providing partnership approaches to the reduced and changed welfare state - Preventative making it everyone's business to predict and prevent crisis - Problem solving considering how people, policies and processes work
+- Practical providing partnership approaches to the reduced and changed welfare state - Preventative making it everyone's business to predict and prevent crisis - Problem solving considering how people, policies and processes can adapt and support

-To do this, the following objectives underpin the AIN partnership approach:
+To do this, the following objectives underpin the Active Inclusion Newcastle partnership approach:

-- Understand the local impact based on our context and the life courses, pathways and risk triggers that affect Newcastle residents - Segment need to provide proportionate, personally relevant and cost-effective responses - Align budget processes to support the most vulnerable to prevent crisis during 2018-19 AIN partners advised 32,855 people on welfare rights, debt and housing
+- Understand the local impact based on our context and the life courses, pathways and risk triggers that affect Newcastle residents - Segment need to provide proportionate, personally relevant and cost-effective responses

-- Develop citywide consensus and partnership responses 134 services and organisations participate in our Financial Inclusion Group and Homelessness Prevention Forum.
-Routinely monitoring and reviewing with partners helps us to understand and show how we use our limited resources to make a positive difference to improve residents' lives and to identify opportunities for improvement and innovation - Provide infrastructure support information, training and workforce development to help partners who are not specialists in financial inclusion and homelessness prevention to identify risk and act to prevent crisis, rather than just to refer to crisis services - Provide partnerships and protocols agreed ways of working that give consistent governance and practice to promote financial inclusion and prevent homelessness - Provide universal information to prevent residents becoming more vulnerable examples of this information are available online here - Adapt core council directly delivered and commissioned specialist support, care and therapeutic services for residents who are known to be vulnerable - to enable them to identify and prevent the risk of financial exclusion and homelessness - Target support to shield the most vulnerable and to prevent crisis from our specialist financial inclusion, homelessness prevention and employment advice and support services.
-This is supported by the Newcastle Gateway web-based system which helps to match 21,157 residents with 76 services by 514 staff users - Catch residents who are 'not known' to be at risk through open access information and advice services - learning how we can identify risk and prevent crisis earlier - Systematic exception reporting to support collective reviews of why we haven't prevented financial exclusion or homelessness, e.g. because of performance, policy, provision or commissioning issues, and problem solving to avoid repeat cases - Consider the balance of individual, systemic and structural causes of exclusion
+- Align budget processes to support the most vulnerable to prevent crisis during 2019-20 Active Inclusion Newcastle partners advised 30,601 people on welfare benefits, debt and housing - Develop citywide consensus and partnership responses 134 services and organisations participate in our Financial Inclusion Group and Homelessness Prevention Forum.
+Routinely monitoring and reviewing with partners helps us to understand and show how we use our limited resources to make a positive difference to improve residents' lives and to identify opportunities for improvement and innovation - Provide infrastructure support information, training and workforce development to help partners who are not specialists in financial inclusion and homelessness prevention to identify risk and act to prevent crisis, rather than just to refer to crisis services - Provide partnerships and protocols agreed ways of working that give consistent governance and practice to increase financial inclusion and prevent homelessness - Provide universal information to prevent residents becoming more vulnerable examples of this information are available online here - Adapt core council directly delivered and commissioned specialist support, care and therapeutic services for residents who are known to be vulnerable - to enable them to identify and prevent the risk of financial exclusion and homelessness - Target support to shield the most vulnerable and to prevent crisis from our specialist financial inclusion, homelessness prevention and employment advice and support services.
+This is supported by the Newcastle Gateway web-based system which helps to match 23,921 residents with 72 services by 478 staff users - Catch residents who are 'not known' to be at risk through open access information and advice services learning how we can identify risk and prevent crisis earlier - Systematic exception reporting to support collective reviews of why we haven't prevented financial exclusion or homelessness, e.g. because of performance, policy, provision or commissioning issues, and problem solving to avoid repeat cases - Consider the balance of individual, systemic and structural causes of exclusion